-- Employees must be committed to conducting purchasing activities of goods/services in accordance with public policy and best business practice. - Employees must be committed to ensuring that their engagement of consultancy and other services is in compliance with public policy guidelines. - Employees must be committed to ensuring that the accounts/reports accurately reflect the operating performance of the university and are not misleading or designed to be misleading. - Employees must be committed to having the University compete vigorously and energetically but also ethically and honestly with other educational institutions, commercial and other providers of research and advisory services. - Employees are required to avoid the improper use of University resources or time for personal gain, for the benefit of persons/organisations unconnected with the institution or its activities or for the benefit of competitors. - Employees must be committed to not acquiring information or business secrets by improper means.
+Employees must be committed to conducting purchasing activities of goods/services in accordance with public policy and best business practice.

+- Employees must be committed to ensuring that their engagement of consultancy and other services is in compliance with public policy guidelines. - Employees must be committed to ensuring that the accounts/reports accurately reflect the operating performance of the University and are not misleading or designed to be misleading. - Employees must be committed to having the University compete vigorously and energetically but also ethically and honestly with other educational institutions, commercial and other providers of research and advisory services. - Employees are required to avoid the improper use of University resources or time for personal gain, for the benefit of persons/organisations unconnected with the institution or its activities or for the benefit of competitors. - Employees must be committed to not acquiring information or business secrets by improper means.

-2. Information
+Principle 2 - Information

-- Employees are committed to providing access to general information relating to their activities in a way that is open and enhances accountability to the general public; - Employees are required to respect the confidentiality of sensitive information held by the University.
-This would constitute material such as: - personal information; - information received in confidence by the University; - any commercially sensitive information or other information sensitive to the reputation of the University. - Employees of the University will observe appropriate prior consultation procedures with third parties where, exceptionally, it is proposed to release sensitive information in the public interest. - Employees of the University will comply with all relevant statutory provisions (e.g., data protection legislation, the Freedom of Information Act, 1997).
-Full details of the University's Freedom Of Information policy can be viewed at http://www.dcu.ie/foi/foiintroduction.shtml.
-Details regarding the University's policy on Data Protection can be viewed at http://www.dcu.ie/info/regulations/data_protection.shtml - Employees will observe due confidentiality in relation to all discussions and decisions taken at meetings of University's Committees and Boards
+- Employees are committed to providing access to general information relating to their activities in a way that is open and enhances accountability to the general public. - Employees are required to respect the confidentiality of sensitive information held by the University.
+This would constitute material such as:

+- personal information; - information received in confidence by the University; & - any commercially sensitive information or other information sensitive to the reputation of the University. - Employees of the University will observe appropriate prior consultation procedures with third parties where, exceptionally, it is proposed to release sensitive information in the public interest. - Employees of the University will comply with all relevant statutory provisions (e.g., Data Protection legislation, Freedom of Information legislation etc.) - Employees will observe due confidentiality in relation to all discussions and decisions taken at meetings of University's Committees and Boards

-3. Obligations
+Principle 3 - Obligations